JohnAustin-MSFT/O365-EDU-Tools/SDSProfileManagementDocs/api/educationsynchronizationprofile_delete.md

-# Delete a synchronizationProfile
+# Delete a educationSynchronizationProfile

-Delete a [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant based on the identifier.
+Delete a school data [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant based on the identifier.

 ## Permissions
-The following permissions is required to call this API.
+One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).

 | Permission type | Permissions |
 |:-----------|:----------|